skillc01/RecreationOfAClassicArcadeGame-DonkeyKong1981/README.md

 ## Acknowledgments

-* Would like to thank Michael Fairbank for hid guidance and coding ideas throughout the project.
+* Would like to thank Michael Fairbank for his guidance and coding ideas throughout the project.

 * Inspiration - Donkey Kong 1981